YOUR HOME FOR THE MUSIC AND MEMORIES THAT NEVER GET OLD

 Classic Gold Trivia

-Which film won the Academy Award for Best Picture in 1972?
+Which war drama won the Academy Award for Best Picture for films of 1979?